 This is an interactive file; the Table of Contents contains links to each course.
 Clicking on a course title will take you directly to the description of that course, and navigation buttons appear at the top of most of the interior pages.
 Applications are located on pages 57 and 59 of the catalog; they are intended only for use as printed pieces to be completed by hand and mailed to the office.
 For online registration, click on the 'Register Now!' button above.

-ILEAD will make course materials available online via Google Drive.
+OSHER@Dartmouth makes course materials available online via Google Drive to registered participants.
 Course participants will receive an e-mail prior to the start of term that will provide a direct link to the online folder for their course.
 For those unfamiliar with Google Drive, we have compiled a manual to help you.
-You can click on the Google Drive logo above to view the manual.
+You can click on the Google Drive logo below to view the manual.